-(3) Operation of Private Motor Vehicles
+(3) Operation of Private Motor Vehicles 4 Wheel (PMV4)

-- (a) All personnel, when operating or riding in private motor vehicles, shall be seated in designated seating positions with seatbelt fastened while the vehicle is in motion. - (b) Operators of two or three wheeled motorcycles and four wheeled vehicles shall be properly licensed, possess current vehicle registration and insurance, shall register their vehicles at the local Pass and I.D. office and be properly trained IAW references (a), (b) and local installation directives. - (c) Operators and passengers of a two or three wheeled motorcycle shall wear the appropriate PPE IAW reference (a) and local installation directives while on or off DoD installations. - (d) Child safety seats and usage shall be consistent with applicable state and local child safety seat laws. - (e) Military personnel operating privately owned vehicles on DoD installations shall not use any PEDs without a hands-free capability.
+- (a) All personnel, when operating or riding in private motor vehicles, shall be seated in designated seating positions with seatbelt fastened while the vehicle is in motion. - (b) Operators of PMV4s shall be properly licensed, possess current vehicle registration and insurance, and be properly trained IAW references (a), (b) and local installation directives. - 1.
+All PMV4s shall be registered with their local installation Pass & ID/Vehicle Registration Services. - (c) Child safety seats and usage shall be consistent with applicable state and local child safety seat laws. - (d) Military personnel operating privately owned vehicles on DoD installations shall not use any PEDs without a hands-free capability.
 Strict compliance with state and local laws governing cell phone use shall be observed when off DoD installations in accordance with reference (a) and local installation directives.